-MADD is working to end drunk driving, help fight drugged driving, support the victims of these violent crimes, and prevent underage drinking.
+The mission of Mothers Against Drunk Driving (MADD) is to end drunk driving, help fight drugged driving, support the victims of these violent crimes, and prevent underage drinking.

 HOW WE USE YOUR CONTRIBUTIONS: